Reed-CompBio/spras/docs/tutorial/intermediate.rst

 Hierarchical agglomerative clustering
 -------------------------------------

 #.
-Open the HAC image(s)
+Open the hierarchical agglomerative clustering image(s)

 In your file explorer, go to ``output/intermediate/egfr-ml/hac-horizontal.png`` and/or ``output/intermediate/egfr-ml/hac-vertical.png`` and open it locally.

-SPRAS includes hierarchical agglomerative clustering (HAC) to group similar pathways outputs based on shared edges.
+SPRAS includes hierarchical agglomerative clustering to group similar pathways outputs based on shared edges.
 This helps identify clusters of algorithms that produce comparable subnetworks and highlights distinct reconstruction behaviors.

 In the plots below, each branch represents a cluster of related pathways, and shorter distances between branches indicate greater